shopozor/ci/README.md

 Example merging process from `dev` to `master`:

-1) merge backend --> e2e tests are run: backend - consumer frontend, backend - management frontend
+1) merge backend --> e2e tests are run: backend - frontend
-if not passing, then adapt consumer and mgmt frontends until their `dev` branches make the tests pass
+if not passing, then adapt frontend until its `dev` branch makes the tests pass
-2) merge consumer frontend --> e2e tests are run: backend - consumer frontend  --> should pass
+2) merge frontend --> e2e tests are run: backend - frontend  --> should pass
-3) merge management frontend --> e2e tests are run: backend - management frontend --> should pass

 In the GHPRB, it is possible to only enable the e2e tests when merging to `master`.